 The Open Arms Scholarship is awarded to a number of hard-working, academically high-achieving 9th grade students.

 The Tourville '80 Family Risen Christ Scholarship was established in 2019 by AHA alumni Karl Tourville '80 as a way to provide funds for incoming 9th grade students with very high need so they are able to access an AHA education.
 Awards are granted with a preference for students who are coming to Holy Angels from Risen Christ school in south Minneapolis.
+During 2021-22 their are 9 recipients of this scholarship!

 The Greg Trebil Memorial Scholarship was established in 2020 by AHA alumni and many of their parents to honor former hockey coach and two-time state champion Greg Trebil who passed away in 2019.
 The scholarship is given to a boy or a girl who is working hard academically and gives back to their community.